 I have microdata on my site.
 Will it conflict with the markup generated by Schema App?

 This would depend on what markup is in the microdata and what markup is being included by Schema App.
-There is potential for a conflict that impacts site performance, so we recommend removing the microdata and ensuring that the markup being created or deployed to these pages.
+There is potential for a conflict that impacts site performance, so we recommend removing the microdata and ensuring that the markup is being created or deployed to these pages.

 There are errors within the microdata.
 Can I resolve these and how?